syncfusion-content/wpf-docs/wpf/GroupBar/Getting-Started.md

 {% endhighlight %}

-> Note: The ContentTemplate Selector can be applied as follows.
+N> The ContentTemplate Selector can be applied as follows.

 {% highlight xml %}